In the Groove 2: Songs

 In the Groove 2 includes more than 60 new songs in addition to the entire songlist from the previous version, In the Groove.
 The sequel includes new songs from established artists like ZiGZaG, Kid Whatever, Inspector K, Nina, Digital Explosion, and Machinae Supremacy.
 It also introduces songs from newcomers like Tekno Dred, Affinity, Hybrid, Lynn, and Onyx.

 As with the original game, several artists that have released songs for Dance Dance Revolution games appear on ITG2.
 These include Bambee, Missing Heart, Spacekats (known as Bus Stop in DDR, with the exclusion of one member), Ni-Ni, Triple J, E-ROTIC and Lynn (Papaya in DDR).
 In fact, three songs appear on ITG2 that have been on Dance Dance Revolution games, though with different step charts: Typical Tropical and Bumble Bee from Bambee and Sunshine (originally Follow The Sun) from Triple J.

 Of note, Wanna Do ~Hardhouse Mix~ is the only song in ITG to have a dedicated music video in-game, as it also serves as the theme song for the game.

-Machine Updates (Revisions)
+Software updates

 As In The Groove 2 matured as an arcade game, Roxor released patches, called "revisions", that could be applied to the machine in order to update it, fix bugs, adjust timing window errors, and other issues as they were discovered.
 This list contains only changes that were officially published by Roxor Games.

-Their website discussing these Machine Updates, and their respective downloads are still available on the In The Groove subdomain of Roxor Games' website.
+Their website discussing these Machine Updates, and their respective downloads are still available on an Internet Archive capture of Roxor Games' website.

+Installing a revision also includes fixes from previous revisions, unless otherwise indicated.
+Official revision releases include: